arnauruana/opengl-game2D/README.md

 - **Arnau Ruana** - [@arnauruana](https://github.com/arnauruana)
 - **Víctor Barroso** - [@victorbarroso1](https://github.com/victorbarroso1)

-You can also se the [contributors](https://github.com/arnauruana/opengl-game2D/contributors) page for more details.
+You can also see the [contributors](https://github.com/arnauruana/opengl-game2D/contributors) page for more details.

 ## License 📄